caseysoftware/marvel-php/README.md

 This isn't official but should generally work except for the incomplete items in the TODO list below.

 All characters - no matter how awesome they are - are owned by Marvel Comics.
+Also, if you use this library, make sure you follow their attribution rules: http://developer.marvel.com/documentation/attribution

 ## Requirements